 Resources for Students & Alum

-- Therapy program for Black students: Ada now offers free, confidential, and ongoing therapy with a local Black therapist.
+- Therapy program for all students: Ada now offers free, confidential, and ongoing therapy with national coverage through Better Help.
 This service is available to students in both the classroom portion and the internship portion of the program.

 - Affinity group meet-ups: In addition to private, clinical space, we also believe in the importance of community support and the power of shared experience.
-Affinity meet-ups allow Black students to come together to provide mutual support, build community, and advocate as a collective.
+Student and Alum led Affinity meet-ups allow students to come together to provide mutual support, build community, and advocate as a collective.